aishwaryaprabhat/Flask/README.md

 Largely based on this [Udemy course](https://www.udemy.com/rest-api-flask-and-python/)
 ### What is a web server?
 - Sometimes referred to the hardware
-- Sometimes referred to a pieve of software designed to respond to a user request
+- Sometimes referred to a piece of software designed to respond to a user request

 ### What is a request?
 A request is data that a user/web app sends to a web server